-Yes, that’s a pretty declarative statement.
-That said, I’ve done tests with about 12 different flash drives at this point – each of them in my Tesla Model 3 for about a week.
+Yes, that's a pretty declarative statement.
+That said, I've done tests with about 12 different flash drives at this point – each of them in my Tesla Model 3 for a couple weeks each.

 While there were a couple contenders that stood out, one combination really sealed the deal for me and that's what I'll be sharing in this post.